Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 That’s why so many of us feel that we’ve found a family here, in the Over the Rhine orchard, in a time when so many of the churches we grew up in “preach a subtle hatred, the Bible as their alibi.”

-Like almost all of my favorite artists — Bowie, Cockburn, Coen, Dylan, Joe Henry, Allison Russell, Anais Mitchell, Jon Batiste, Jeffrey Martin, Anna Tivel, Big Thief — Over the Rhine lives at the edge of creativity where labels are insufficient.
+Like almost all of my favorite artists — Bowie, Cockburn, Coen, Dylan, R.E.M., Joe Henry, Allison Russell, Anais Mitchell, Jon Batiste, Rhiannon Giddens, Wilco, Jeffrey Martin, Anna Tivel, Big Thief — Over the Rhine lives at the edge of creativity where labels are insufficient.
 Are they folk?
 Rock?
 Pop?
 Americana?
 Gospel?
 If you think you know, just wait for the next record and experience what is, for me, the thrill of the unexpected.

 Similarly, find that the Over the Rhine audience, this “found family,” is distinguished by its openness, its curiosity.
 We lean into hard questions, unafraid to welcome the unknown, embracing and longing for a fusion of voices and styles and sounds.

-That’s why, when I corresponded with the great American singer/songwriter/producer Joe Henry several years ago, I recommended that he look up Over the Rhine.
+That’s why, when I began corresponding with the great American singer/songwriter/producer Joe Henry several years ago, I recommended that he look up Over the Rhine.
 He wasn’t familiar with them.
 That’s why he wrote back with enthusiasm — first, to tell me that he’d discovered that his mother was a fan; then, again, to tell me that he’d just received a package of new demos from the band and an inquiry about the possibility of working together; and then, once more to tell me that they were arriving in the recording studio of his home to record The Long Surrender.
 Visionaries are drawn to visionaries, and it has been a joy to watch these artists find each other and collaborate on some of their finest work.

 Back in 2012, I interviewed an accomplished sound designer, Pete Horner, about his work on films with Francis Ford Coppola, Sofia Coppola, and other great filmmakers.
 Having just wrapped work on the sound for the HBO series Hemingway and Gellhorn, which starred Clive Owen and Nicole Kidman, work that would win him an Emmy, Horner described what he was learning in his practice of producing and mixing sound.
 He told a story about discovering that, during a scene in which Hemingway is fishing, he could apply the sound of a rattlesnake, and it would work beautifully as the sound of the fishing line unspooling.
 The sound enhanced the scene with an almost subliminal element of misogynistic menace.
 Pete says that this improvisational flourish occasioned an epiphany: what had been a science was becoming an art.
 The library of sound effects at his fingertips was suddenly a world of poetry.